geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 But yeah, I mean, it works.

 ##### **Geohot** [[00:29:07](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1747)]
 And it's correct.
-I think...
+I think..
 It's just burn cycles and it looks great.
 Cool.

 ##### **Geohot** [[00:29:20](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1760)]
-Yeah, and then I see you using...
+Yeah, and then I see you using..
 I see that in the disassembler, you're using Co-Manager.
 Any reason to use Co-Manager and not LLVM?
 Oh, I don't know.

 ##### **Sieds Lykles** [[00:29:27](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1767)]
 I don't know if you can see it.